 Script Expected Result Actual Result Pass/Fail (✓ or x) 5.
-Provide an IEC 61162-1 RLM sentence as the navigation input to the beacon with the following data: 15 Hex ID = 193BFCE031BFDF Message Type = 2 UTC Time = any valid random data Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
+Provide an IEC 61162-1 RLM sentence or an equivalent proprietary RLM sentence defined by the GNSS-receiver manufacturer as the navigation input to the beacon with the following data: 15 Hex ID = 193BFCE031BFDF^F Message Type = 2 UTC Time = any valid random data Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
 Monitor the RLS Indicator for a minimum of 5 minutes and ensure that it continues to provide an indication of an RLS request.
 Bits 109 to 114 are '100001'.
 Confirm Indication is as per manufacturer's instructions Bits 109 to 114 = 6.
 Turn the beacon off and remove the RLM sentence from the navigation input.
 Turn the beacon on and check that it is transmitting, and what the Hex ID is, and that there is an indication of an RLS request.
 Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
-Transmitted 15 Hex ID is '193BFCE031BFDF' Visual Indication of RLS request Bits 109 to 114 are '100001'.
-Hex ID = Confirm Indication is as per manufacturer's instructions Bits 109 to 114 = 7.
-Provide an IEC 61162-1 RLM sentence as the navigation input to the beacon with the following data: 15 Hex ID = 193BFCE032BFDF Message Type = 1 UTC Time = any valid random data Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
+Transmitted 15 Hex ID is '193BFCE031BFDF^F' Visual Indication of RLS request Bits 109 to 114 are '100001' Hex ID = Confirm Indication is as per manufacturer's instructions Bits 109 to 114 =

+Script Expected Result Actual Result Pass/Fail (✓ or x) 7.
+Provide an IEC 61162-1 RLM sentence or an equivalent proprietary RLM sentence defined by the GNSS-receiver manufacturer as the navigation input to the beacon with the following data: 15 Hex ID = 193BFCE032BFDF^F Message Type = 1 UTC Time = any valid random data Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
 Monitor the RLS Indicator for a minimum of 5 minutes and ensure that it continues to provide an indication of an RLS request.
 Bits 109 to 114 are '100001'.
-Confirm Indication is as per manufacturer's instructions Bits 109 to 114 =
+Confirm Indication is as per manufacturer's instructions Bits 109 to 114 = 8.
+Turn the beacon off and remove the RLM sentence from the navigation input.
+Turn the beacon on and check that it is transmitting, and what the Hex ID is, and that there is an indication of an RLS request.
+Decode the transmitted message and ensure that bits 109 to 114 are correctly encoded.
+Transmitted 15 Hex ID is '193BFCE031BFDF^F' Visual Indication of RLS request Bits 109 to 114 are '100001' Hex ID = Confirm Indication is as per manufacturer's instructions Bits 109 to 114 =